-She has during her studies perfomed roles as Rosalinde (Die Fledermaus), Alcina (Alcina), Hébe, Phani, Zima, Fatime and Emilie (Les Indes Galantes), Papagena (Die Zauberflöte) amongst others.
+She has during her studies performed roles as Rosalinde (Die Fledermaus), Hébe, Phani, Zima, Fatime and Emilie (Les Indes Galantes), Fiordiligi (Così fan tutte) amongst others.

-In June of 2022 Schuback appeared in the title role Aeglé at 2022 Stockholm Early Music Festival in a unique collaboration with Orfeus Baroque (Royal Stockholm Philharmonic Orchestra) and Kungl.
+In June of 2022 Schuback appeared in the title role Aeglé at 2022 Stockholm Early Music Festival in a unique collaboration with Orfeus Baroque Ensemble Stockholm (Royal Stockholm Philharmonic Orchestra) and Kungl.
 Musikaliska Akademien.

-Her participation of the 12th International Singing Competition for Baroque Opera "Antonio Pietro Cesti" in Innsbruck led her to the titel role of 2022 years production of L’amazzone Corsara by C. Pallavicino.
+Her participation of the 12th International Singing Competition for Baroque Opera "Antonio Pietro Cesti" in Innsbruck led her to the title role of 2022 years production of L’amazzone Corsara by C. Pallavicino.

 Receiving the 2022 year’s Residency at Cité des Arts in Paris by the Kungl.
-Musikaliska Akademien allows Schuback to immerse herself in the Baroque Music and especially the French Baroque under the tutoring of Jory Vinikour.
+Musikaliska Akademien allows Schuback to immerse herself to various styles and bel canto repertoires.